-Back in the day, as in 2006ish, there were very few people doing CrossFit/Functional style Fitness and almost no companies that were manufacturing that style of equipment.
+Back in the day, as in 2006ish, there were very few people doing functional fitness training and almost no companies that were manufacturing that style of equipment.
 If you wanted to partake (in what would become the revolution) you would scavenge craigslist for used dumbbells, make your own pull-up bar rig, and create bumper plates by setting old metal bench press plates inside used tires.

 Today is much different.
 Everything your fitness heart desires (and many things you haven’t even imagined) can be found via the web, purchased, and delivered in under a week.
 The ease of finding and acquiring equipment is great, but also has it’s downfalls.
 It can be very easy to find your garage packed to the brim full of excess bumper plates or barbells that you don’t really need, or your gym members having to double or triple up during strength wods or metcons because of a lack of weight or bars.